Dedicated to the highest levels of nuclear safety

 Regulations and Guides

-One of FANR's main responsibilities is to develop a nuclear regulatory framework for the construction, operation and decommissioning of nuclear power plants in the UAE in line with the International Atomic Energy Agency (IAEA) Safety Standards and internationally recognised regulatory practices.
-FANR creates regulations to establish requirements with which all operators must comply.
-FANR also develops regulatory guides as a means of providing detailed and specific information on acceptable approaches to satisfying the requirements established in the regulations.
+One of our main responsibilities is to develop a nuclear regulatory framework for the construction, operation and decommissioning of nuclear power plants in the UAE, which is in line with the International Atomic Energy Agency (IAEA) Safety Standards and internationally recognised regulatory practices.

 Licences for Nuclear Power Plants